The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 Hail

-As a result of its visually striking physical attributes and familiarity among the general public, the real danger that a hailstorm pose is generally slightly exaggerated.
-This does not mean that it poses no threat, but it is not as deadly as commonly perceived.
+Due to its striking appearance and familiarity, the danger a hailstorm poses is often exaggerated.
+This does not mean it poses no threat, but it is not as deadly as commonly perceived.

-Exactly how deadly hail is, mostly depends on the size of hailstones.
-It can vary in size from as small as a pea to the size of a grapefruit.
-The bigger the size of the hailstone, the more deadly and destructive a hailstorm will be.
+How deadly hail is depends largely on the size of the hailstones.
+They can vary from as small as a pea to the size of a grapefruit.
+The larger the hailstone, the more deadly and destructive the storm.

 However, it is important to note that hail the size of grapefruits or tennis balls occurs very rarely, and the vast majority of hailstorms are harmless.